C-KLex/GitEducation/code_style_and_naming.md

             return self._my_property
     ```

-3.Keep the naming consistent for the underlying private attribute associated with the property.
+3. Keep the naming consistent for the underlying private attribute associated with the property.
 Prefix it with an underscore (_) to indicate that it's intended to be private.
 This convention helps differentiate the property from the attribute itself.

     ```python
     class MyClass: